grafana/grafana/docs/sources/administration/configuration.md

 > **Note**: Only available in v7.4+

-Specify a full http url address to the root of your Grafana CDN assets.
+Specify a full HTTP URL address to the root of your Grafana CDN assets.
 Grafana will add edition and version paths.

 For example, given a cdn url like `https://cdn.myserver.com` grafana will try to load a javascript file from `http://cdn.myserver.com/oss/v7.4.0/public/build/app.<hash>.js`.